-It is noted that, as part of the consolidation of EPL 11080 with EPL 12856 (see Section 3), the requirement to monitor deposited dust and total suspended particulates (TSP) was removed.
-Due to the date of consolidation (and corresponding reduction in monitoring requirements) occurring on 01 October 2021, i.e. near to the end of the current reporting period, data continued to be collected over this period to ensure compliance.
-During the next reporting period, the following dust monitoring equipment is proposed to be decommissioned.
+It is noted that, as part of the consolidation of EPL 11080 with EPL 12856, the requirement to monitor deposited dust and total suspended particulates (TSP) was removed.
+The date of consolidation (and corresponding reduction in monitoring requirements) occurred on 01 October 2021 with data continuing to be collected until December 2021, i.e. the first 2 months of this reporting period.
+Whilst not required to be monitored, this information is presented for completeness.

+During the reporting period, the following dust monitoring equipment was decommissioned.